-Find out how to (finally) lose weight effectively and permanently.
+Find out how to finally lose weight, and keep it off.

 Appetite, hunger, satiety, eating behavior, meal timing, exercise response, circadian rhythms, how we handle inflammation, and many other processes that affect body weight are all influenced by our genes.
 3X4 Practitioners who work with genetic data to drive recommendations are well aware that weight loss is about far more than simply trying to eat fewer (or burn more) calories.

-Learn about your body’s natural detox power and how to boost it.
+Learn about your body’s natural detox power and how to enhance it.

 The toxic compounds of modern life are all around us in the air, water, food, and personal- and home-care products we’re exposed to on a regular basis.
 How fast and effectively we process and eliminate these toxins is genetically determined AND modifiable with diet and lifestyle changes.
 In other words, knowing how your liver enzymes work can help you to optimize them for better detox.
 (It’s not magic, it’s simply nutrigenomics).

-Find out if your body is making enough Vitamin D – the hormone that impacts immunity, body weight, mood and longevity.
+Find out if your body is making enough Vitamin D – the hormone that impacts immunity, body weight, mood, longevity and more.